Dvorld/dvorld.github.io/docs/index.md

 ### To avoid entering sleep or suspend mode when the lid closed

-To disable entering the sleep mode edit the
+To disable entering the sleep mode edit.
 ```sudo nano /etc/systemd/logind.conf```  file and modify the line:

 ```HandleLidSwitch=suspend```